-While Iron Man and Cap were traveling across galaxies to stop a demi-god from erasing half of all life, the Defenders were dealing with micro-level issues like psychological distress, corrupt law enforcement, drug running, and gang violence.
+While Iron Man and Captain America were traveling across galaxies to stop a demi-god from erasing half of all life, the Defenders were dealing with micro-level issues such as gang violence, drug running, corrupt law enforcement, and psychological distress.

 Jessica Jones ignored the title character’s powers and abilities almost entirely.
-She only uses her superhuman strength to snap locks, open doors, and jump from fire escapes.
+She only used her superhuman strength to snap locks, open doors, and jump off from fire escapes.
 Her power of flight is shown once, and very briefly.

 SVU meets Supergirl

 In the first season, Jessica is haunted by visions of a past abuser.
 A shadowy figure referred to as “Kilgrave” (guess “Slaughtercoffin” was already trademarked).

 She hears his voice, she sees his face … and she feels his hands on her bare skin when he isn’t physically present.